ml4ai/automates/documentation/reports/m3_report_prototype_system/model_analysis.md

-The team has accomplished the task of discovering the shared portion of two factor networks derived from the two evapotranspiration models highlighted in our grant proposal.
-Below we show a graphical representation of the shared portions of these two models, which are represented by a new structure that we are referring to as Forward Influence Blankets (FIB).
+The team has accomplished the task of discovering the shared portion of two factor networks derived from the two evapotranspiration models highlighted in our grant proposal, the ASCE and the Priestley-Taylor models.
+Below, we show a graphical representation of the shared portions of these two models, which are represented by a new structure that we are referring to as a Forward Influence Blanket (FIB).
 In the following section we will formally define the structure of a FIB and its use-case for model analysis.

 ---

-![Forward influence blanket for the Priestley-Taylor model](figs/cmb_pt.png) **Figure 1:** Graphical view of the FIB for the Priestly-Taylor factor network.
+![Forward influence blanket for the Priestley-Taylor model](figs/cmb_pt.png) **Figure 1:** Graphical view of the FIB for the Priestley-Taylor factor network.
 <br>

 ---